Filament

 Composable

-Filament uses a new kind of type system to ensure that when you use a module to perform a computation, it's timing constraints, like latency and initiation interval are correct.
+Filament uses a new kind of type system to ensure that when you use a module to perform a computation, its timing constraints, like latency and initiation interval are correct.
 When there are errors, it generates helpful error messages to explain what is wrong with the design!

 Efficient